 The story covers all aspects of the investigation into a serial killer terrorising New York.
 Starting from their first case, it explores different investigative methods into the mind of the killer.
 It’s a story about emerging psychology and using it to fight crime.

 Unfortunately, due to the logic that is used in finding and capturing him, the killer does become less threatening.
 While it is a thriller, it is less about jumps and frights and more about how the killer was shaped.
-Every step in the investigation is believable and feels hard-earned though.
+Though, every step in the investigation is believable and feels hard-earned.
 However, the murderer becomes a fully realised person before they eventually met him.

 I was only slightly disappointed in the ending.
 It has a very realistic feel which is a bit unsatisfying… However!
-Everything is wrapped up and all questions answered which is great – nothing niggling left behind.
+Everything is wrapped up and all questions answered.